Community Conference 2022 Speakers

 As Director of Consulting for Greenleaf Book Group, Justin leads the business development process and designs successful launch strategies for authors.
 He is responsible for more than 17 years of continual company growth and over $150 million in revenue during that time.
 With a strong reputation for strategic thinking, creative problem solving, and careful guidance, he has launched over 1000 books including more than 50 New York Times and Wall Street Journal Bestsellers.
 His list of authors includes well-known brands such as John Gray and Grant Cardone as well as successful debut authors such as Shirzad Chamine and Kevin Cope.
 Before joining Greenleaf, Justin worked in television production and marketing for KingWorld Productions (The Roseanne Show), HollywoodBroadcasting.com, and Cox Communications.

-Andrea leads the marketing strategy at Harvest, an imprint of HarperCollins, in her role as Senior Marketing Director.
-Her publishing experience ranges from commercial and literary fiction, memoir and narrative non-fiction, to business books, cookbooks, bestselling lifestyle brands, and Christian publishing.
-Andrea previously held marketing positions at Crown, Random House, One World, Spiegel & Grau, and Simon & Schuster.
+Andrea is a book marketing strategist, consultant, speaker, and author, with 13 years of Big 5 publishing experience, most recently at Harvest, an imprint of HarperCollins.
+Her publishing experience ranges from commercial and literary fiction, memoir and narrative non-fiction, to business books, cookbooks, and bestselling lifestyle brands.
+Andrea has held positions at Crown, Random House, One World, Spiegel & Grau, and Simon & Schuster.
 Andrea was honored by Publishers Weekly as a 2019 Star Watch finalist.

-Andrea is also the co-founder of an international writer’s retreat company, MADonna Writing Retreats, with retreats in Barcelona and New York, Learn more and connect at https://ajdewerd.com/.
+Andrea is also the co-founder of an international writer’s retreat company, MADonna Writing Retreats, with retreats in Barcelona and New York.
+Learn more about Andrea’s current projects and services and connect at https://ajdewerd.com/.

 With more than 25 years of entrepreneurial experience, Kevin’s career has focused on experience design, branding, retail sales, marketing, and innovative web-based software.
 He has successfully led creative and development teams in building many groundbreaking innovations and award winning solutions in digital marketing.